Honestly, in the middle of days like these, you can’t fault anybody for just wanting a tree.

 And it all sort of happens…. these boxes labelled with the tradition, “The Night Before Advent Box” —

 And laying in a new pair of pajamas for each kid, some popcorn, some hot chocolate.

-And lay in this book that’s like it’s own larger-than-life 25 Day Advent Calendar, this Unwrapping the Greatest Gift, each of the 25 readings pointing to those 25 Gospel-telling, Jesse Tree ornaments and the full love story of Christmas, beginning right from the Genesis Creation to the Manger Coming.
+And to lay in this book that’s like its own larger-than-life 25 Day Advent Calendar, this Unwrapping the Greatest Gift, each of the 25 readings pointing to those 25 Gospel-telling, Jesse Tree ornaments and the full love story of Christmas, beginning right from the Genesis Creation to the Manger Coming.

 Every page unfolding the Greatest Love Story Ever Told —- and it’s a Love Story all for you! —– every page whispering: He’s Coming, the Light is coming, and He’s giving us the saving Tree we need!